U.S. News Rankings

 |Ranking score and category|

 University of Redlands is a private institution that was founded in 1907.
-It has a total undergraduate enrollment of 3,302, its setting is suburban, and the campus size is 160 acres.
-It utilizes a other-based academic calendar.
-University of Redlands's ranking in the 2013 edition of Best Colleges is Regional Universities (West), 11.
-Its tuition and fees are $39,338 (2012-13).
+It has a total undergraduate enrollment of 3,360, its setting is suburban, and the campus size is 160 acres.
+University of Redlands's ranking in the 2014 edition of Best Colleges is Regional Universities (West), 12.
+Its tuition and fees are $41,290 (2013-14).

 The University of Redlands is a private school located halfway between Los Angeles and Palm Springs, Calf., with mountains, cities, and beaches nearby.
 Redlands offers more than 40 undergraduate majors and more than 10 for graduate students, including a two-year program in the Department of Communicative Disorders.
 Several classes are taught in energy-efficient “green” buildings, and many Redlands students help the environment by participating in the annual Recycle Day and working on the school’s sustainable farm.
 Because of Redlands’ unique location, students have a variety of school-sponsored outdoor pursuits to try, such as hot air ballooning and sea kayaking.
 On campus, the school even offers clubs for surfing and quidditch, the fictional sport in the Harry Potter novels.
 For student athletes seeking a more traditional route, Redlands has more than 20 varsity sports teams, called the Bulldogs, which compete in the NCAA Division III Southern California Intercollegiate Athletic Conference.
 Notable Redlands alumni include Grammy-nominated jazz saxophonist Gerald Albright.

 |School mission and unique qualities (as provided by the school):|